lxsavage/tuner1/README.md

 If this install script does not support your platform, the program will have to be [manually built and installed](#manual-buildinstall).
 If you think your platform should be included, create an issue for it and I will consider adding it to the next version.
-Note that a Windows build is currently being worked on and will be included in the next major version.

 #### Uninstall